embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### STARTUP_MOMENT_SCREENSHOT_ENABLED *boolean, optional*

 Controls whether the Embrace startup moment will take a screenshot on completion or not.
-The default is on.
+The default is off.

 #### CAPTURE_COORDINATES *boolean, optional*